Shemplo/Middle-Earth-RMG/README.md

 objects x3 for each kind of characteristics, and one library.
 * **Player treasure zones (5-red, 6-blue)**.
 These zones are full of artifacts and boxes of the highest value.
 Also there are 2 towns (1 of them guaranteed that it has the same type as user home castle).
-This zone is always covered with sand to make exploration more difficult.
+This zone has wasteland surface to make exploration more difficult but you can find an explorer.
 In this zone there is not monster buildings at all.
 * **Battlefield zone (3)**.
 This zone is planned as classical battlefield.
 There is almost nothing that can distract you from battle with your opponent.
 One thing that can really impact is that in this zone hidden 5 relic artifacts and some black towers.
 Everything else is just a tower castle